VictorK1902/Dispatch/README.md

 - **Deploy** ([deploy.yml](.github/workflows/deploy.yml)) — publish and deploy to Azure after CI succeeds on `release`, or via manual trigger.
 Authenticates via OIDC federated credential (GitHub → Entra ID).

 The `release` branch is protected via ruleset — changes require a PR with passing CI status checks, signed commits, and admin-only merge.
 Direct pushes are blocked for all users.
 Deploy authenticates to Azure using OIDC with a federated credential scoped to the `production` GitHub environment.

+## Scaling Considerations

+The Worker on [Flex Consumption Plan](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan) is already auto-scaling.
+Instance count adjusts based on Service Bus queue depth, while per-instance concurrency is tunable via `maxConcurrentCalls`.
+This is the component doing the real compute (external API calls, chart generation, email), so it would feel pressure first under load.

+The API on [App Service B1](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-app-service-limits) supports manual scale-out (up to 3 instances) but not auto-scale.
+Moving to Standard S1 or higher adds auto-scale based on CPU or request count with higher instance limits.
+The API workload itself is lightweight (persist a row, enqueue a message), so it would take significant traffic to require this.

+[Azure SQL](https://learn.microsoft.com/en-us/azure/azure-sql/database/scale-resources?view=azuresql) scales vertically by changing the service tier or DTU/vCPU level.

+[Service Bus Standard](https://azure.microsoft.com/en-us/pricing/details/service-bus/) handles throughput well out of the box (up to 13M ops per month, additional cost extra per million op).
+Premium plan adds dedicated capacity if needed.

 ## Roadmap